jfasch/jfasch-home/trainings/material/soup/linux/basics/permissions/exercises/shared-file.rst

   [#create_file]_.
 * Tune that file's permissions so that every member of your team can write to it.
+* Nobody else must be able to write to it.

 .. rubric:: Footnotes